CAJUN HEARTLAND …the soul of the south

 Laissez les bons temps rouler!
 This Cajun French phrase means ‘Let the good times roll!’
 And they do when you journey through the miles of bayou, listen to a unique French language and eat lots of good food.
 Welcome to Cajun Country!

 Our trip begins with two nights camping in the Big Easy – New Orleans!
-We attend our Orientation and Get Acquainted Party with our WagonMaster and TailGunner, and then enjoy our first taste of authentic Cajun food at our Welcome Dinner.
-“Allons danson!”
+We attend our Orientation and Get-Acquainted Party with our WagonMaster and TailGunner to enjoy our first taste of authentic Cajun food at our Welcome Dinner.
+Allons danson!
 (Or let’s dance in French.)
-We’re joined by our own Cajun Zydeco band complete with dance instructors to teach us how to celebrate the way the Cajuns do – joyfully!
+We’re joined by our own Cajun Zydeco band, complete with dance instructors to teach us how to celebrate the way the Cajuns do – joyfully!

-That afternoon, we travel to the site of the Battle of New Orleans, where in 1815 a ragtag group of Americans faced off against the British Army – the world’s mightiest military force of the time.
+That afternoon, we travel to the site of the Battle of New Orleans, where an 1815 ragtag group of Americans faced off against the British Army – the world’s mightiest military force of the time.
 War had been raging since 1812, and the British wanted to capture the port of New Orleans.
 General Andrew Jackson was sent to defend the city, and within an hour after the battle started, the British surrendered.
 Ironically, the United States and Great Britain had signed a peace treaty two weeks earlier, but that news had not yet reached American shores.

 Our tour continues to Avery Island, home to one of the key ingredients of this tour – the McIlhenny Company’s Tabasco Factory.
 We see the Tabasco Museum, greenhouse, barrel warehouse and the factory itself.
 While on the island, we tour Jungle Gardens, 170 acres of semitropical foliage and abundant wildlife.
-We return to New Iberia to visit the Conrad Company’s Konrico Rice Mill – founded in 1912 and a rare surviving example of a factory using a belt-driven power transmission.
-Then it’s dinner time – tonight’s specialty is a new and different taste for us — Crawfish Etouffee, a thick stew seasoned to perfection and full of plump crawfish served over rice.
+We return to New Iberia to visit the Conrad Company’s Konrico Rice Mill, founded in 1912 and a rare surviving example of a factory using a belt-driven power transmission.
+Then it’s dinner time – tonight’s specialty is a new and different taste for us, Crawfish Etouffee, a thick stew seasoned to perfection and full of plump crawfish served over rice.